videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-audio-track.md

 # Custom Audio Track

-We have introduced the ability to pass custom Audio track for the Audio of the participants.
-These feature can be used to add custom layers like background noise removal, echo cancellation etc. on audio and send it to other participants.
+We have introduced the ability to pass a custom Audio track for the Audio of the participants.
+This feature can be used to add custom layers like background noise removal, echo cancellation, etc. on audio and send it to other participants.

 ## Creating a Custom Audio Track